 But my personal favorite (and is there any doubt it’s Michael’s favorite as well?), is this sidewalk outside Pasteis de Belém.
 In artfully wrought gothic letters the pavers announce to all the world that “herein lies the pastry shop where the world-famous pastels de nata were invented.”
 And after all that exercise walking over all these historic and beautiful pavers, don’t you deserve a little treat of a custard tart (or two)?

-And here is the famous Portuguese treat, pastel de nata, as served warm at Pasteis de Belem.
+And here is the luscious treat, pastel de nata, as served warm at Pasteis de Belem.
+The are one of the things Portugal is famous for.
 Make sure to sprinkle cinnamon and powdered sugar on top for the full experience.